 In other cases there is no outspoken ban, yet bullfights and patronal festivals with bulls are prevented by not granting permits or to not authorize the use of the bullring.
 In this way, no more bullfights are held.

 Access of children

 We are also lobbying, together with local organizations, for a ban on children's access to bullfights and patronal festivals with bulls.
 Minors (18 years) are not allowed to go to bullfights in Ecuador since 2018.
 In Venezuela, minors under 18 cannot attend bullfights in the states Aragua, Zulia and Guárico.
 In Spanish Galicia and on the Balearic Islands there is an age limit of 12 years.
-In the meanwhile, the Committee of the Rights of the Children of the United Nations asked Portugal, Mexico, Colombia, France and Peru to keep children away from the violence of bullfights.
+In the meanwhile, the Committee of the Rights of the Children of the United Nations asked Portugal, Mexico, Colombia, France, Peru, Ecuador and Spain to keep children away from the violence of bullfights.